 How to take part

 The last event took place on January 26th, 2019 and was a lot of fun!
-The next event will take place on Saturday 26th January, 2019.
-The next event hasn't been scheduled yet, but if you'd be interested in taking part in future events then let us know using the contact page on this site.
+The next event hasn't been scheduled yet, but is expected to take part one Saturday in October, 2019.
+If you'd be interested in taking part in future events then let us know using the contact page on this site.

 Note, when you do sign up, you'll be asked to provide the following information: